kpn/cachetory/README.md

 - `backend`: functions as a storage
 - `serializer`: is responsible for converting actual values from and to something that a backend would be able to store

-`Cache` may be annotated with a value type, like this: `Cache[ValueT]`, which provides type hints for the cache methods.
+`Cache` may be annotated with a value type like this `Cache[ValueT, WireT]`, which provides type hints for the cache methods.

 ### Instantiating a backend

-There is a few ways to instantiate a backend:
+There are a few ways to instantiate a backend:

 - By **directly instantiating** a backend class via its `__init__`
 - By instantiating a specific backend class **via its `from_url` class method**.
 In that case the URL is forwarded to underlying client (if any)